 Typical of many great NZ success stories, these modest beginnings combined with determination and hard work soon saw Mills Reef receive significant critical acclaim at both national and international shows.
 Several years on and with a rapidly growing following of loyal wine lovers, there was a need to expand the winemaking facilities and establish a fitting home for the brand, where Mills Reef lovers could visit to experience and enjoy.

 In 1992 the perfect site was found on the outskirts of Tauranga, in the semi-rural setting of Bethlehem.
 A purpose-built winery was conceived, in a design that honours the art-deco style of Napier City within Hawkes Bay, following its rebuilding after the great 1931 earthquake.
-The new winery was officially opened in 1995 on Queens Birthday weekend, and continues to be heralded as one of the most stylish and attractive in the country.
+The new winery was officially opened in 1995 on Queens Birthday weekend and housed a full winemaking facility, restaurant and function centre for 25 years until December 2019 when, due to the pressures of urban sprawl, the entire winery was relocated to a new rural setting just south of Katikati to begin the third chapter of its story to date.

-Also at that time, Mills Reef was joined by winemaker Paul Dawick, who today with Tim Preston share over 50 years of combined winemaking experience, with a particular specialist knowledge of the Hawkes Bay region that has seen Mills Reef go on to achieve wide and repeated Trophy-winning acclaim at national and international shows, along with being twice-awarded the "Champion NZ Winemaker" title.
+During the mid-1990’s Mills Reef was also joined by winemaker Paul Dawick, who with Tim Preston share over 60 years of combined winemaking experience, with a particular specialist knowledge of the Hawkes Bay region that has seen Mills Reef go on to achieve wide and repeated Trophy-winning acclaim at national and international shows, along with being twice-awarded the "Champion NZ Winemaker" title.

 Another very important step early-on was the recognition of stunning Bordeaux-varietal red wines that could be grown in a special inland area within Hawkes Bay, where Mills Reef sourced grapes from its very first vintage in 1989, in the Mere Road Vineyard.
 The warm climate and deep stony free-draining soils proved ideal for exceptional world-class wines.
 Today those soils upon which the vineyard is sited are known as part of the renowned Gimblett Gravels, as officially proclaimed in 2001.

-This careful attention to detail and commitment to hand-crafted wines has seen Mills Reef rise to enjoy an enviable international reputation as one of New Zealand's leading producers, its wines enjoyed globally, from Great Britain to the USA, China and beyond!
+This careful attention to detail and commitment to hand-crafted wines has seen Mills Reef rise to enjoy an enviable international reputation as one of New Zealand's leading producers, and its wines enjoyed globally !

 Whether or not Charles Mills ever found his "Reef" we can't say for sure, but we do know the Preston family has certainly found theirs, in the pleasure and passion of making fine Mills Reef wines.